YingWana/Restaurant-Recommender/README.md

     ```
     R_linear = w1 * X_sim + w2 * X_sent + w3 * X_pop
     ```
+    The linear scoring formulation follows established hybrid recommender design principles that combine content, sentiment, and popularity signals (Burke, 2002; Lops et al., 2011).

-  * **Non-Linear Ranker:** A **pointwise Deep Neural Network (DNN)** trained on a regression objective ($\mathbf{Y}$), optimizing via stochastic gradient descent to learn non-linear interactions among features.
+  * **Non-Linear Ranker:** A **pointwise Deep Neural Network (DNN)** A pointwise Deep Neural Network (DNN) trained on a regression objective (`Y`) using stochastic gradient descent, enabling the model to learn non-linear feature interactions (Liu 2009).

 * **Target Label ($\mathbf{Y}$):**
-  Constructed as a **weighted average rating**, where individual review ratings are weighted by review volume to mitigate sampling bias.
+  Constructed as a weighted average rating, where each business’s aggregated rating is weighted by its total review count to mitigate sampling bias.

+  This design reflects prior work connecting textual sentiment and user ratings in recommendation contexts (McAuley and Leskovec 2013).

 * **Diversity Enhancement:**
-  Applies **Maximal Marginal Relevance (MMR)** as a post-ranking stage to balance relevance and novelty, promoting a diverse set of recommended restaurants.
+    A Maximal Marginal Relevance (MMR) stage is applied post-ranking to balance relevance and novelty, promoting a more diverse and contextually representative set of top-ranked recommendations (Carbonell and Goldstein 1998).

+## Data and Preprocessing

+The project is based on the high-volume [**Yelp Academic Dataset**](https://business.yelp.com/data/resources/open-dataset/), comprising approximately **6.99 million reviews** and **150,346 businesses** across **11 metropolitan areas** in North America.

+For experimental consistency, a geographically focused subset was extracted:

+* **Data Corpus:** Contains **3,066** filtered Florida-based restaurants and cafes that remain open and **588,377** aggregated reviews (filtered to include only businesses with ≥50 reviews).
+* **Processing Pipeline:** The preprocessing workflow is executed once to construct the feature matrix:
+    * **Text Aggregation:** All reviews are grouped by `business_id` to form the restaurant-level corpus $\mathbf{C}_R$.
+    * **Embedding Generation:** SBERT is applied to $\mathbf{C}_R$ to produce dense semantic vectors $\mathbf{v}_R$.
+    * **Feature Scaling:** Each feature in $\mathbf{X}$ (similarity, sentiment, popularity) is standardized using `StandardScaler` for stable training across models.

 ## Environment, Reproducibility, and Project Structure

 ### Prerequisites